wolfgangr/STM32H7xx/README.md

-## personal development fork
+## !!! personal development fork !!!

-want to build firmware fo this rather bare 144 pin board called FK723M1-ZGT6 V1.0 https://www.aliexpress.com/item/1005005919904877.html
+I want to build firmware fo this rather bare 144 pin board called `FK723M1-ZGT6 V1.0`

+https://www.aliexpress.com/item/1005005919904877.html

-maybe, this is quite similiar to https://www.st.com/en/evaluation-tools/nucleo-h743zi.html
+Maybe, this is quite similiar to

+https://www.st.com/en/evaluation-tools/nucleo-h743zi.html

-I see that exitsting board config hits GPIO limits, which have no justification whith this kind of board
+I see that exitsting board config hits GPIO limits, which have no justification whith this kind of 144-package boards

-features I'd like to implement - among others:
+Features I'd like to implement - among others:
 - gantry autosquare
 - plasma THC
 - TMC2209 current control (UART connected)

-machines in mind:
+Machines in mind:
 - twotrees ttc450 (add gantry autoalign and wired ethernet control)
 - DIY plasma cutter (inspired by JD garage) w/ dual Y and THC
 - DIY will with dual Z and VFD spindle
 - maybe some parallel kinematics in the future

-any support welcome
+Any support welcome :-)

-if it works, I'll issue a pull request - take the promise
+If it works, I'll issue a pull request - take the promise :-)))

 ## grblHAL driver for STM32H7xx processors